EgoSound: Benchmarking Sound Understanding in Egocentric Videos

 \subsection{Task Taxonomy}

-Inspired by insights from Audio Q\&A and egocentric video corpora, we curate seven egocentric sound tasks that target core capabilities essential for audio-visual understanding.
-These tasks not only investigates the intrinsic properties of sounds, but also explores multimodal perception and reasoning related to sound.
-As illustrated in Fig.~\ref{fig:overview} (d), the intrinsic sound properties involve \textit{Sound Characteristics}, \textit{Counting}, and \textit{Temporal Attribute}, while the multimodal perception and reasoning aspects cover \textit{Spatial Location}, \textit{Sound Source Identification}, \textit{Inferential Causality}, and \textit{Cross-Modal Reasoning}.
+\paragraph{Design Principles.} Our taxonomy follows three principles: a) Literature Grounding: We adapt established AudioQA and egocentric VideoQA tasks in Sec.~\ref{sec:related}, structuring them into sound-dependent vs. audio-visual categories; b) Comprehensive Assessment: We select diverse, complementary categories to ensure holistic evaluation; and c) Practical Relevance: We value tasks central to real-world scenarios aiming to support downstream applications.
+As illustrated in Fig.~\ref{fig:overview} (d), we curate seven egocentric sound tasks that target core capabilities essential for audio-visual understanding.
+These tasks not only investigates the intrinsic properties of sounds, but also explores multimodal perception and reasoning.
+The intrinsic sound properties involve \textit{Sound Characteristics}, \textit{Counting}, and \textit{Temporal Attribute}, while the multimodal perception and reasoning aspects cover \textit{Spatial Location}, \textit{Sound Source Identification}, \textit{Inferential Causality}, and \textit{Cross-Modal Reasoning}.

 \begin{itemize} \item \textbf{Sound Characteristics}.
 These tasks assess models' ability to describe the intrinsic acoustic properties of a sound, such as its perceived volume, texture, or timbre. \item \textbf{Counting}.
 Counting tasks are designed to evaluate models' ability to track and enumerate distinct instances of auditory events or the repetitions of a specific sound.
 It also includes the number of times a particular word or phrase is mentioned in speech. \item \textbf{Temporal Attribute}.
 Temporal tasks are proposed to evaluate models’ ability to analyze the temporal dynamics of a sound, including its duration, specific timing, and how its acoustic features evolve over time. \item \textbf{Spatial Location}.